-We are excited to begin the year in front of us, which is the 2023-2024 academic year.
-Our mission of preparing graduates seeking careers protecting life and assets has never been more important.
+We are excited to begin the year in front of us, which is the 2024-2025 academic year.
+Our mission of preparing future leaders for careers that involve the safeguarding of life and assets has never been more important.
 Not a day goes by without significant news coverage of mass shootings, natural disasters, international conflict, cyber incidents, and so many other homeland security concerns.
 Employers need professionals who have the intellectual capacity and a broad range of skills to confront complexity and make sound decisions.
 To this end, we are committed to helping you build professional skills (a mix of both technical and soft skills) that employers are seeking in graduates.
-Furthermore, we are pleased to announce Omicron Sigma ( $O\Sigma\Sigma$ ) as a new sponsored student organization with the following mission: "to provide members with involvement in social and professional engagements, as well as learning opportunities that will better prepare them for careers in Homeland Security and related professions."
-Consider participating in extracurricular activities such as $O\Sigma\Sigma$ this year!
+We measure our success by your success in acquiring good-paying jobs and excelling in those positions.
+Be ready to add to your professional resume as you navigate courses and meaningful experiences this year.
+To help build your resume, consider applying for an internship and participating in student organizations such as Omicron Sigma Sigma ( $O\Sigma\Sigma$ ); this organization aims to: "provide members with involvement in social and professional engagements, as well as learning opportunities that will better prepare them for careers in Homeland Security and related professions."